smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 The Operator Replay Script driver program will recognize exactly spelled tokens and then replace them with the values shown in the following table; however, the values for OpCon properties, such as $SCHEDULE values, can only be replaced if the Script job was started by OpCon.
 They are not valid when Scripts are executed independently of OpCon, for example, if a Script is being executed in a test mode directly from a job started by the IBM i SBMJOB command, or if the STROPRRY command is executed from a user's interactive job command line.

-- $FREQUENCY NAME:   The name of the OpCon Frequency assigned to the OpCon job that started the Script driver job (twhich is executing the Script (not the Job ID of the interactive workstation job),.
+- **$FREQUENCY NAME**:   The name of the OpCon Frequency assigned to the OpCon job that started the Script driver job (twhich is executing the Script (not the Job ID of the interactive workstation job),.
-- $IBM JOB ID:       The full IBM i job ID for the job which is executing the Script (not the Job ID of the interactive workstation job), in the format of 123456/USER/NAME.
+- **$IBM JOB ID**:       The full IBM i job ID for the job which is executing the Script (not the Job ID of the interactive workstation job), in the format of 123456/USER/NAME.
-- $IBM JOB NAME:     The IBM i Job Name of the job which is executing the Script (not the Job ID of the interactive workstation job).
+- **$IBM JOB NAME**:     The IBM i Job Name of the job which is executing the Script (not the Job ID of the interactive workstation job).
-- $IBM JOB NBR:      The IBM i Job Number of the job which is executing the Script (not the Job ID of the interactive workstation job).
+- **$IBM JOB NBR**:      The IBM i Job Number of the job which is executing the Script (not the Job ID of the interactive workstation job).
-- $IBM JOB USER:     The IBM i User Profile that is part of the Job ID which is executing the Script (not the Job ID of the interactive workstation job).
+- **$IBM JOB USER**:     The IBM i User Profile that is part of the Job ID which is executing the Script (not the Job ID of the interactive workstation job).
-- $JOBID:            The OpCon job identified, a 10-digit number, of the OpCon job that started the Script job.
+- **$JOBID**:            The OpCon job identified, a 10-digit number, of the OpCon job that started the Script job.
-- $JOBID CMP:        The OpCon job name and job identifier, joined into a single string with blanks compressed out, for the OpCon job that started the Script job.
+- **$JOBID CMP**:        The OpCon job name and job identifier, joined into a single string with blanks compressed out, for the OpCon job that started the Script job.
-- $JOBID LONG:       The OpCon job name, followed by the job identifier, with all blanks retained in the string, for the OpCon job that started the Script job.
+- **$JOBID LONG**:       The OpCon job name, followed by the job identifier, with all blanks retained in the string, for the OpCon job that started the Script job.
-- $JOB NAME:         The short format of the OpCon job name, for the job that started the Script job.
+- **$JOB NAME**:         The short format of the OpCon job name, for the job that started the Script job.
-- $JOB LONG NAME:    The long format of the complete OpCon job name, for the job that started the Script job.
+- **$JOB LONG NAME**:    The long format of the complete OpCon job name, for the job that started the Script job.
-- $MACHINE NAME:     The OpCon name for the Agent (LSAM) machine in which the Script job is executing.
+- **$MACHINE NAME**:     The OpCon name for the Agent (LSAM) machine in which the Script job is executing.
-- $SCHEDULE DATE:    The date of the OpCon schedule under which the current job was started, in the (\*ISO0) format of CCYYMMDD.
+- **$SCHEDULE DATE**:    The date of the OpCon schedule under which the current job was started, in the (\*ISO0) format of CCYYMMDD.
-- $SCHEDULE NAME:    The name of the OpCon schedule under which the current job was started.
+- **$SCHEDULE NAME**:    The name of the OpCon schedule under which the current job was started.
-- $SCRIPT ID:        The name of the Operator Replay Script.
+- **$SCRIPT ID**:        The name of the Operator Replay Script.
 This combines with the $STEP SEQ\# to uniquely identify a Step record in the Agent's database table.
-- $SCRIPT USER:      The name of the IBM i User Profile that was used to log into the green screen workstation session.
+- **$SCRIPT USER**:      The name of the IBM i User Profile that was used to log into the green screen workstation session.
 Since this User name can be assigned from various sources, this variable is helpful for documenting this detail about the Script execution, and for finding jobs that were initiated by this User name.
-- $STEP SEQ\#:       The unique number assigned to a Step master record from the Operator Replay Script.
+- **$STEP SEQ\#**:       The unique number assigned to a Step master record from the Operator Replay Script.
 This combines with the $SCRIPT ID to uniquely identify a Step record in the Agent's database table.

 ### Display Captured Data Log